 Second edition – tech, green, art

 The first edition of the conference happened in 2018, during the Bulgarian Presidency of the council of the EU, and was aimed at inspiring and empowering more women and girls in the tech industry.
 This year, the organizers have decided to explore some concrete topics in-depth and have invited international keynote speakers and panelists to share their views on the future of women in technology and more specifically deep tech, digital art, businesses with impact, and the feminine leadership on September 17th.
 The discussions will be streamed online and accessible for participants fro around the globe. there will also be space for 50 people at the official venue of SHEleader @digital – in Music Jam Club in Sofia.

 Sasha Bezuhanova, Chair of BCWT and Digital Women for Europe 2013 will open up the event with a keynote on the role of women at work in the continuously automated world, and will be joined on stage by Chiara Corazza, Managing Director of Women’s Forum for the Economy & Society.

 Why and how to engage more women and girls in deep tech will be discussed by Daniela Ivanova, Business Development Director at Rakuten Viber; Lilia Messechkova, Senior Director of Software Engineering at Progress; Alexandrina Gindeva, Head of Global Delivery Hub at Experian; Zarena Kancheva, Marketing and Communications Director Europe – Rakuten Viber, Janet Todorova, Director at Founder Institute.
 To make the discussion more inclusive, the panel will be joined also by Alexander Popov, the Site Lead at Uber Engineering Sofia.

 Why women in leadership are the solution for the time of digital transformation will be discussed by Zornitsa Roussinova, Deputy Minister of Labour and Social Policy; Sasha Bezuhanova, founder of BCWT, and Krassimira Raycheva, Country Manager, Visa, Bulgaria.
 The discussion will be moderated by Irina Obushtarova, Managing Director at TrendingTopics.bg.
-There will also be keynotes by Irma Mentzer, Head of IT, Sofia Shared Services Center, World Bank Group; Katerina Athanasopoulos, Regional Marketing Director for Central Eastern Europe at DELL EMC; Diana Stefanova, Managing Director EMEA R&D Site and Strategic Business Development integrated solutions at VMware.
+There will also be keynotes by Irma Mentzer, Head of IT, Sofia Shared Services Center, World Bank Group; Katerina Athanasopoulos, Regional Marketing Director for Central Eastern Europe at DELL EMC; and Diana Stefanova, Managing Director EMEA R&D Site and Strategic Business Development integrated solutions at VMware.

-What’s the role of women in creating a sustainable future beyond technology will share the founder of the startup LAM’ON Gergana Stancheva, Mariya Konstantinova, Investment Director at Superhuman Studios, and Borina Andrieu, the Managing Director of Wilmotte & Associés, the architects of French startup hub Station F.
+What’s the role of women in creating a sustainable future beyond technology will share the founder of the startup LAM’ON Gergana Stancheva, Mariya Konstantinova, Investment Director at Superhuman Studios, and Lubomila Yordanova, CEO and founder of PlanA.Earth.

 To elaborate on the ever-growing role of art in the era of automation the conversations will be joined by Programmer and Art Educator; Mariya Karakusheva, a contemporary composer; Albena Baeva, performer, interaction designer, instrument builder; Stefka Tsaneva, cultural manager at Goethe-Institut Bulgaria; Isabelle Swartz, Head of Public Policy at European Cultural Foundation, Sergiu Ardelean, co-founder & CEO at Artivive, Antoni Rayzhekov, a new media artist.

 The first day of SHEleader@digital will feature also music by the contemporary composer Ivan Shopov and meditation led by Swami Yoga Gagnana.
 The conference is under the patronage of Maria Gabriel, European Commissioner for Innovation, Research, Culture, Education and Youth.